halostatue/kx/README.md

-# kiex - Elixir version manager
+# kx - Elixir Version Manager

-Kiex allows you to easily build and switch between different [Elixir] versions.
-It supports setting the default (global) Elixir version as well as per shell/project versions.
-Everything is self-contained under `~/.kiex`.
+Kx allows you to easily build and switch between different [Elixir] versions.
+It supports setting the default (global) Elixir version as well as per-shell or per-project versions.
+Everything is self-contained under one directory, by default `~/.kx`.

+Kx is forked from [kiex], but has a few key differences:

+- It focuses on modern Elixirs (at least v1.0.0), and support is provided for v1.7.0 or later.
+Support ages out one release _behind_ Elixir support (v1.7.0 support will be dropped after the release of v1.13.0).

+- It is aware of the version of Erlang used to build Elixir with and the installed version of Elixir has the Erlang version attached.
+The full Erlang/OTP release value is used if possible.

+- Releases are installed from the `elixir-lang/elixir` repo using the release tarballs.

+- Branches can be installed from any `elixir` repo (e.g., `sorentwo/elixir`) and will be built in the `git` work tree.

+- Installed builds can be given alternate names (the OTP version is still attached to that build).

 Usage is based _lightly_ on [RVM], [kerl], and [rbenv].